BPHL-Molecular/JAXVILLE/README.md

 ## Introduction

-This pipeline is designed for the analysis of rabies data using Pacbio MinION sequencing.
+This pipeline is designed for the analysis of rabies data using Pacbio or MinION sequencing data.
 It performs quality control, species identification, abundance estimation, SNP calling, and annotation.

 ## Prerequisites
 Nextflow is needed.
 The details of installation can be found at https://github.com/nextflow-io/nextflow.
 For HiPerGator users, its installation is not needed.